 Overwhelmingly so!
-Spiritual weapon has two key strengths: it isn’t concentration-based, and it costs a bonus action to both cast and use.
-This allows you to use other longer duration spells at the same time, and leaves you with your action free–for Clerics, this often means combining Spiritual Weapon with Spirit Guardians, casting something like Sacred Flame on the turn you cast Spiritual Weapon.
+Spiritual Weapon has two key strengths: it isn’t concentration-based, and it costs a bonus action to both cast and use.
+This allows you to use other longer-duration spells simultaneously and leaves you with your action free.
+For Clerics, this often means combining Spiritual Weapon with Spirit Guardians, casting something like Sacred Flame on the turn you cast Spiritual Weapon.

 On later rounds, if you need to cast a healing spell or take an action which isn’t directly controlling or offensive, such as Dodge and Dash, you are still able to contribute damage to the combat that round.

 The final two feathers in this spell’s rather fancy cap are its level and damage type.
 As levels increase, a 2nd level spell slot becomes a relatively cheap resource for a full caster like a Cleric, allowing the spell to be used frequently throughout the adventuring day.
 Force is also arguably the most appropriate damage type as it is the least resisted damage type in the game, with only a few monsters being resistant to it.

 Spiritual Weapon is an iconic spell unique to the Cleric’s spell list, but there are some other ways to grab it:

 College of Lore (Bard subclass) – While all Bards could eventually pick up Spiritual Weapon with Magical Secrets, the Lore Bard’s additional secret choices at 6th level make it a much more viable option rather than waiting until later levels.